vahidk/EffectiveTensorflow/README.md

 print(tf.Session().run(c))
 ```
 Tensorflow while loops and tensor arrays are essential tools for building complex recurrent neural networks.
-As an exercise try writing a [beam search using](https://en.wikipedia.org/wiki/Beam_search) tf.while_loops.
+As an exercise try implementing [beam search](https://en.wikipedia.org/wiki/Beam_search) using tf.while_loops.
 Can you make it more efficient with tensor arrays?

 ## Prototyping kernels and advanced visualization with Python ops
 <a name="python_ops"></a>